Do you have to go AGAIN? Learn about your overactive bladder and what you can do about it!

 OAB can have one or several causes.
 If your OAB is caused by aspects of your lifestyle, making lifestyle changes may help reduce or eliminate OAB symptoms.

 The following lifestyle changes may help you find relief from OAB:

 - Weight management

 - Scheduled bathroom breaks to avoid urgency

-How to Reduce the Risk of Developing an Overactive Bladder
+How to Reduce the Risk of Developing an OAB

-If developing an overactive bladder is a concern but you don’t believe you currently have it, you can proactively make lifestyle changes and avoid activities that may increase your risk.
-Lifestyle choices known to help reduce the risk of developing an overactive bladder include:
+If developing OAB is a concern but you don’t believe you currently have it, you can proactively make lifestyle changes and avoid activities that may increase your risk.
+Lifestyle choices known to help reduce the risk of developing OAB include:

 - Staying within your recommended ideal body weight (IBW).
 Check your IBW here